KHNRV/stomp/README.md

 [Kevin Nicolas](https://github.com/KHNRV) & [Yamac Ozdil](https://github.com/yozdil)

-Stomp is a dance event management app built on PERN stack.
+## About

-_Some quotes over here_
+Stomp is a dance competition management app built on PERN stack.
+It helps coordinators with the tedious calculation of scores and all you need is in one place, accessible from anywhere.

 ## How it works
 <img src="./public/docs/magic.png" />

 That's it really.
 No more manual score calculation Stomp does the thinking for you!
+Focus on what is important, your event.

 ## Demo